Save

 Vascular tunic Choroid, Ciliary body, iris, & suspensory ligaments

-Choroid highly vascular CT blood supply and just underneath the sclera; allow blood vessels to each eye
+Choroid highly vascular CT blood supply (oxygen & nutrients) and just underneath the sclera; allow blood vessels for retina (photoreceptors are high-energy cells)

 Ciliary body a muscular structure that allow to focus light in back of the eye & holds/control lens (allow lens to change shape)